S3-working-group/s3-practical-guide/docs/all.md

 ### Effective Collaboration At Any Scale

 Sociocracy 3.0 — **a.k.a.
 “S3”** — is a practical guide for evolving agile and resilient organizations of any size, from small start-ups to large international networks and nationwide, multi-agency collaboration.
-It provides for a is a coherent way for growing organizational integrity and **developing a sociocratic and agile mindset**.
+It provides for a coherent way for growing organizational integrity and **developing a sociocratic and agile mindset**.

-S3 brings you an extensive collection of guidelines and practices (so-called “patterns”) that have proven helpful for organizations to **improve performance, alignment, fulfillment and wellbeing**
+S3 brings you an extensive collection of guidelines and practices (so-called “patterns”) that have proven helpful for organizations to **improve performance, alignment, fulfillment and wellbeing**.

 These patterns help you discover how to best reach your objectives and navigate complexity, one step at a time, **without the need for sudden radical reorganization or planning a long-term change initiative**: